 Peregrines used to breed in the Avon Gorge many years ago but along with many other species of birds of prey, they went into sharp decline due to the impact of harmful pesticides in the food chain.
 The situation recovered in the 1970’s and breeding Peregrines returned to the gorge in 1990.
 The Club has organised and led breeding watches of these birds since 1991. (see foot of page)

-The other nest sites – Portishead, East Bristol, Bristol City Centre, Clevedon, and nr Langford. have not reported this year.
+The other nest sites – Portishead, East Bristol, Clevedon, and nr Langford. have not reported this year.

-If you would like to take part as a volunteer please contact Brenda Page Gareth Roberts via our contact page.
+If you would like to take part as a volunteer please contact Gareth Roberts via our Contact page.

 The Peregrine Watch location is on Clifton Downs, at the south end of Circular Road, just north of the sharp bend where Circular Road meets Ladies Mile.